Apostle Islands National Lakeshore: History

 The Apostle Islands are a result of the glaciers that once covered North America.
 "Geologically they are originally part of the main land at the edge of the great rift or fault which formed the depression to which the waters of Lake Superior collected."
 When the glaciers melted, waves from the waters of Lake Superior caused erosion that formed the islands.
 The islands are composed of mostly red sandstone because of the glacial shift.

 It is widely assumed that Native Americans were the first to inhabit the island.
 "There is some evidence that they were seen and possibly visited sometime in the fourteenth century by Indians who were making their way to Isle Royale near the north shore of the land in search of copper."
 In the 17th century, the islands were visited by Étienne Brûlé, a French explorer who, like many French Canadians, was trying to discover a new way to the East Indies.
 "Historians believe that the Jesuits named the islands the Apostle Islands according to their practice of giving holy names to new places."
 It is said that fur traders were the first explorers to settle in the area, building a village from the money they brought in.

 Previously used for logging, farming, and mining during the early 20th century, the islands are returning to a primitive state; evidence of human habitation is still present, albeit mostly obscured by the regenerating forests.
 The islands' coastlines possess varied geology, where precambrian sandstone has eroded into sea caves, and the resulting sand has formed sandspits, cuspate forelands, tombolos, barrier spits, and beaches.

 United States Senator Gaylord Nelson sponsored the federal legislation that established the Apostle Islands National Lakeshore.
 Public Law 91-424 was signed by President Richard M. Nixon on September 26, 1970.
 It included 20 islands, a 12 mi strip of the mainland, and approximately 1/4 mile of Lake Superior jurisdiction adjacent to each land unit.

 Public Law 99-497 in 1986 added Long Island to the National Lakeshore and transferred ownership of all the light stations from the U.S. Coast Guard to the National Park Service.

 After the National Park Service completed a wilderness study in 2004 and received overwhelming support from the public, Congress designated 80 percent of the land area (35000 acre) of the national lakeshore as the Gaylord Nelson Wilderness on December 8, 2004.
 (Public Law 108-447, Division E, Section 140.)
 Of the twenty-two Apostle Islands, the wilderness area fully or partially covers eighteen and preserves the prohibition of motorized travel on the wilderness islands.
 It is the largest wilderness area in Wisconsin.
 It is named for Gaylord Nelson, a U.S. Senator and governor of Wisconsin, who was instrumental in establishing the National Trails System, the Wilderness Act, and Earth Day.

 The National Park Travelers Club held its 2012 convention at the Apostle Islands.

+In 2024, legislation was introduced to rename the national lakeshore as a national park, with Sand Island as a national preserve.